February 28, 2025

 PCR Test

 The PCR test takes a different approach to diagnosing FIV.
 Rather than checking for antibodies, the test identifies the genetic material of the FIV.
-Because PCR focuses on the virus rather than the immune response, it is capable of detecting infections earlier than antibody-based tests.
+PCR is capable of detecting infections earlier than antibody-based tests.
+This is because it focuses on the virus rather than on the immune response.

-Managing FIV involves treating symptoms, preventing secondary infections, and providing supportive care to maintain the cat’s overall health.
+Treating and managing your cat's FIV involves treating symptoms.
+We'll also work to prevent secondary infections and provide supportive care to maintain your cat’s overall health.

 Here’s how we treat and manage your cat’s FIV: